php-fig/fig-standards/proposed/phpdoc-tags.md

 or unknown SHOULD be preceded by a DocBlock containing the @var tag.
 Any other variable MAY be preceded with a DocBlock containing the @var tag.

-The @var tag MUST contain the name of the element it documents.
+The @var tag SHOULD contain the name of the element it documents.
 An exception to this is when property declarations only refer to a single property.
 In this case the name of the property MAY be omitted.